-- 1. Prepare for a career in medical ultrasound by developing their understanding and clinical expertise in the theory and application of medical ultrasound. - 2.
-Facilitate and support effective learning and develop their abilities to reflect on their professional practice so that they will continue as independent practitioners with a commitment to lifelong learning, scholarship and research. - 3.
-Ensure they have a comprehensive understanding of ultrasound, and a critical awareness of current problems and/or new insights, much of which is at, or informed by, the forefront of their areas of professional practice. - 4.
-Develop enthusiasm for, and knowledge and understanding of, the continually expanding field of medical ultrasound by developing the transferable skills expected of the postgraduate student in health care who is able to recognise the interface between academic and applied clinical working and is able to manage and adapt to the rapidly changing technological, medico-legal and ethical frameworks of the National Health Service. - 5.
-Ensure you are both safe and proficient for first post competence (both in a subject specific way and having the evidence-based techniques in their grasp to practice into the future as lifelong learners) in three or four clinical specialisms.
+1. Prepare for a career in medical ultrasound by developing their understanding and clinical expertise in the theory and application of medical ultrasound.

+- 2. To facilitate and support effective learning and develop students' abilities to reflect on their professional practice so that they will continue as independent practitioners with a commitment to lifelong learning, scholarship and research. - 3.
+To ensure students have a comprehensive understanding of ultrasound, and a critical awareness of current problems and/or new insights, much of which is at, or informed by, the forefront of their areas of professional practice. - 4.
+To develop the students' enthusiasm for, and knowledge and understanding of, the continually expanding field of medical ultrasound by developing the transferable skills expected of the postgraduate student in health care who is able to recognise the interface between academic and applied clinical working and is able to manage and adapt to the rapidly changing technological, medico-legal and ethical frameworks of the National Health Service. - 5.
+To ensure the students are both safe and proficient for first post competence (both in a subject specific way and having the evidence based techniques in their grasp to practice into the future as lifelong learners) in one clinical specialism.